arthurmeltonyan/spotifycharts/README.rst

 spotifycharts
 *************

-``spotifycharts`` module provides data scientists and music enthusiasts with the simple yet effective out-of-box solution to the problem of obtaining `spotifycharts.com <https://github.com/niltonvolpato/python-progressbar>`__ data.
+``spotifycharts`` provides data scientists and music enthusiasts with the simple yet effective out-of-box solution to the problem of obtaining `spotifycharts.com <https://github.com/niltonvolpato/python-progressbar>`__ data.

 Installation